 Ably’s Firehose can stream your realtime data published within the Ably platform directly to another streaming or queueing service.
 For example, all messages published by any device on a channel could be immediately streamed to Amazon Kinesis allowing you to process this data in realtime.
-Firehose is offered as part of Ably Integrations but is only available to Enterprise customers.
+Firehose is offered as part of Ably Integrations.

 Using configurable rules, you can stream various data-sources, including messages, presence events, occupancy, and channel lifecycle events.